 The holiday season is a great time to clean out your closets and household goods to give to those in need.
-You can help someone in need and reap the benefits of a tax deduction for non-cash and monetary donations donated to a qualified charitable organization if you can itemize your tax deductions.
+You can help someone in need and reap the benefits of a tax deduction for non-cash and monetary donations donated to a qualified charitable organization.

 If you volunteer at a qualified charitable organization, don’t forget that you can deduct your mileage (14 cents of every mile) driven for charitable service.
 TurboTax ItsDeductible will accurately value and track your yearly-donated goods and mileage for volunteering.

 Make these donations count on your taxes by donating by December 31st.
 Even if you make a donation by credit card, you do not have to pay it off in 2020 to receive the tax deduction.